we-make-websites/node-themekit/.github/PULL_REQUEST_TEMPLATE.md

-### What are you trying to accomplish with this PR?

-*Please provide a link to the associated GitHub issue.*

-### Checklist
+### Warn Checklist
-For contributors:
+- [ ] This changes the interface and requires a Major/Minor version change.
-- [ ] I have updated the documentation in the [README file](https://github.com/Shopify/node-themekit/blob/master/README.md) to reflect these changes, if applicable.
+- [ ] I have :tophat:'d these changes by using the commands I changed by hand.

-For maintainers:
-- [ ] I have :tophat:'d these changes.
+- [ ] I have added a dependency to the project.
-- [ ] I have bumped the `package.json` version in a separate PR, if applicable.
+- [ ] I have considered any potential impact on [node-themekit](https://github.com/Shopify/node-themekit)